 Amid Covid-19, floods, PM Modi speaks to CMs of seven states

-New Delhi, July 19: Prime Minister Narendra Modi on Sunday had a telephonic conversation with the chief ministers of several states to discuss the COVID-19 and flood situation in the respective states.
+New Delhi, July 19: Prime Minister Narendra Modi on Sunday had a telephonic conversation with the Chief Ministers of several states to discuss the COVID-19 and flood situation in the respective states.

-Modi also spoke to Uttarakhand chief minister Trivendra Singh Rawat to enquire about army troopers affected by Covid-19 and gave necessary directions to curb the virus spread in the state, officials said.
+Modi also spoke to Uttarakhand Chief Minister Trivendra Singh Rawat to enquire about army troopers affected by Covid-19 and gave necessary directions to curb the virus spread in the state, officials said.

-Modi also called up Tamil Nadu chief minister K Palanisamy to discuss the preventive measures taken by the state to contain the spread of Covid19 and also aspects related to treatment amid a continued surge in new infections in the state.
+Modi also called up Tamil Nadu Chief Minister K Palanisamy to discuss the preventive measures taken by the state to contain the spread of Covid19 and also aspects related to treatment amid a continued surge in new infections in the state.
 With a tally of over 1.65 lakh, Tamil Nadu is the second worst-affected state after Maharashtra.

 Discussing the flood situation with Chief Minister Sarbananda Sonowal over phone, Modi also enquired about the COVID-19 situation in the state and the ongoing efforts to douse the raging blaze at Oil India's Baghjan gas well in Tinsukia district.